FlamJamCamCode/Crucible/system share/foundations/42a architecture-first-civilization-pdf.md

 - **Eliminated overhead**: No need for defensive mechanisms with trusted partners
 - **Direct value exchange**: Skip intermediaries and verification layers
 - **Richer services**: Share more data for better outcomes with trusted providers
-- **Spot-check efficiency**: Random verification replaces constant surveillance
+- **Spot-check efficiency**: Strategic verification with Trust system makes redundant most surveillance
-- **Computational savings**: No encryption overhead with trusted nodes
+- **Computational savings**: No encryption overhead with trusted nodes (If every hop through network is trusted node (See CohesionNet) then you need not encrypt any of it)
-- **Credential disruption**: Proven utility replaces institutional gatekeeping
+- **Credential disruption**: Proven utility replaces institutional gatekeeping; The map that constantly is fitting itself to the actual landscape with all human constraints and realities attempted holistically accounted for; crowdsourced in its generation and updating with commanding nodes based on beliefs of Trust or Worthiness or Trustworthiness and real ability to bring about subjective satisfaction.

 The economic impact is profound: every dollar not spent on verification, regulation, defensive computation, or credentialing bureaucracy can be spent on actual value creation.
 Trust literally makes the economy more efficient.

 **Professional Services Revolution**:
 Instead of paying for credentials, markets pay for proven utility: